JCB (heavy equipment manufacturer): Products

-Many of the vehicles produced by JCB are variants of the backhoe loader, including tracked or wheeled variants, mini and large version and other variations, such as forklift vehicles and telescopic handlers for moving materials to the upper floors of a building site.
+Many of the vehicles produced by JCB are variants of the backhoe loader, including tracked or wheeled variants, mini and large versions and other variations, such as forklift vehicles and telescopic handlers for moving materials to the upper floors of a building site.
+The JCB GT is the fastest backhoe loader globally and reached 72.58mph in 2014.
 The company also produces wheeled loading shovels and articulated dump trucks.